rade/weave/site/features.md

-The IP addresses and netmasks can be anything you like, but make sure they don't conflict with any IP ranges in use on the hosts (including those delegated to IPAM) or IP addresses of external services the hosts or containers need to connect to.
+The IP addresses and netmasks can be anything you like, but make sure they don't conflict with any IP ranges in use on the hosts (including those delegated to weave's [automatic IP address allocator](#ipam)) or IP addresses of external services the hosts or containers need to connect to.
 The same IP range must be used everywhere, and the individual IP addresses must, of course, be unique.

 ### <a name="application-isolation"></a>Application isolation